Matt-Swift/pso_launcher/PsoWindowSize/Readme.txt

 6. CHANGE HISTORY
 =================

+1.4.3
+= Updated the launcher to check for DirectInput devices if no XInput devices are found, when checking for connected controllers.

 1.4.2
 = Small update to try to enforce PSO full screen to go over the taskbar on Windows 7.